One of the most important mosque in the country and a fine example of Ottoman architecture.

 Delicious meat burek.

-by the airport.
-Organised taxi vans drive tourists out to the house from the Latin Bridge, the house completely riddled with bullet holes.
+house from the Latin Bridge, the house completely riddled with bullet holes.
 After watching a short amateur documentary containing footage of the tunnel in use during the war, our tour group then got to walk through a 20-metre section of the tunnel that has been preserved.
 The tour guide - who lived through the siege - then talked us through some background and some of her personal experiences during the war, which was moving.
 Inside the house itself, were exhibits of the various things smuggled through the tunnel from weapons and camouflage uniforms to food items and contraband.
 There were also some very informative boards detailing the politics behind the war and just how the Bosnians managed to keep the Serbs out for four years.
 Although the Serbs had the city surrounded, they were outnumbered on the ground, which is why they were never able to get right into the city.
 Key to the internal resistance was the tunnel, which linked Sarajevo to the "free" Bosnian territory not controlled by the Serbs.
-The Serbs were not allowed to attack the airport, which was neutral thanks to an agreement between
+The Serbs were not allowed to attack the airport, which was neutral thanks to an agreement between both sides and the UN, allowing the Bosnians to build the

 The bullet-ridden house that is the Tunnel Museum.